Don Lavoie Fellowship

 Each fellow is responsible for making the appropriate verifications of their eligibility to receive funding from the Mercatus Center.
 Fellows should check with their home departments, international student offices, or private foundations (as appropriate) to verify their eligibility.
 Fellows are responsible for any taxes on the honoraria provided for participation in the Don Lavoie Fellowship.

 Yes.
-Don Lavoie Fellows are eligible to apply for conference travel and research support.
 Don Lavoie Fellows who continue their studies in graduate school are also encouraged to apply to the Mercatus Center’s graduate student fellowship programs.

 Yes.